How to Read Your CCRIS and CTOS Reports

 How to read your CCRIS report?

-The CCRIS does not directly state if you have a good credit record or not.
+CCRIS does not directly state if you have a good credit record or not.
 It just shows your credit history.
-The details of your report includes outstanding credit, special attention account, and application for credit:
+Here is what your CCRIS report looks like:

-Under this column contains all outstanding credit facility which is under close management by financial institutions.
+All outstanding credit facilities which are under close management by financial institutions are contained under this column.
 Credit facilities that are considered as Non-Performing Loan (NPL) or under specially negotiated debt management schedules by Credit Counselling and Debt Management Agency (AKPK) are also included in this section.

 Banks generally look closely to the following to assess your creditworthiness: